7 Critical Errors to Avoid When Selling Your Business in California

 1. Set Realistic Valuation Expectations

 The valuation must be grounded in real-world buyer behavior, not internal assumptions or anecdotal comparisons.
-Business owners who tie their asking price to emotional benchmarks or future potential often misread what the market will actually support.
+Business owners who tie their asking price to emotional benchmarks or future potential often misread what the market will support.
 Professional appraisals—built on verified deal data, industry performance indicators, and current buyer trends—are essential to setting a defensible price point.

 The most compelling valuations reflect a comprehensive understanding of the business’s strengths and vulnerabilities.
 These factors extend beyond revenue and earnings to encompass customer retention rates, scalability, and industry positioning.
 A valuation that accurately reflects both financial performance and operational resilience puts sellers in a stronger position to justify pricing during due diligence and navigate negotiations with confidence.